codiume/orbit/packages/astro-vanilla-extract/README.md

 This integration adds [vanilla-extract][vanilla-extract] support to [Astro][astro]

 > [!WARNING]
-> This integration has been deprecated in favor of [vanilla-plugin][vanilla-plugin] Astro integration.
+> This package has been deprecated in favor of the official [vanilla-plugin][vanilla-plugin] Astro integration.

 ## 📦 Installation